Last updated: May 12, 2026

 Marion County's military history in the 20th century begins with the 668 men the county sent to the American Expeditionary Forces and the Navy in World War I and continues through the county's disproportionate losses in three wars that followed.
-Two Marion County soldiers received the Medal of Honor: Staff Sergeant Raymond H. Cooley of Richard City in World War II and Master Sergeant Ray E. Duke of Whitwell in Korea.
+Two Marion County soldiers received the Medal of Honor: Master Sergeant Raymond H. Cooley, born in Dunlap in adjoining Sequatchie County and connected to Richard City through his Marion County service career, in World War II and Master Sergeant Ray E. Duke of Whitwell in Korea.
 A third figure, Captain James Thomas Fitz-Gerald, Jr. of South Pittsburg, survived a German prisoner-of-war camp to become the second man to break the sound barrier.
 The courthouse square in Jasper holds four war memorials that record the names of the county's dead from all four 20th-century conflicts, and a Veterans Memorial Park in Whitwell, established around 2009 to 2010, serves as a broader tribute.

 This page traces Marion County's military service from World War I through the post-9/11 era.
 For the Civil War, the county's largest and most devastating military experience, see the dedicated Civil War in Marion County subpage.